Tarleton’s Resurrection. Part 3/4: Richard Tarleton the musician and broadside writer

 His “piperly Extemporizing” is creating new music or adding variations to existing music on the spot on his pipe and tabor, as we have seen above.
 His “Prefaces” means introductory remarks to his act, or to a piece of music, probably to the extempore musical “Rimes” he was famous for (described below); and “Timpanye” is bombast.
 Such was the uniqueness and originality of Tarleton’s act that Harvey uses his surname as a verb: “his piperly Extemporizing, and Tarletonizing … and the very Timpanye of his Tarltonizing wit”.

-The cover of the 1613 edition of Tarltons iests,
+The cover of the 1613 edition of Tarltons Iests,

 the earliest to survive.
 This jest book was